kebiabc/Video_Stitching_With_Rtsp/README.md

-# Image Stitching and Streaming System
+# Video Stitching and Streaming System with Iron Slab Detection

 ## Overview
 This project implements an image stitching and streaming system that captures images from multiple cameras, stitches them into a panoramic view, and streams the result in real-time via RTSP.
 Additionally, it listens for target coordinates via ZeroMQ and marks the target position dynamically on the stitched image.